hashicorp/terraform-provider-google/website/docs/r/compute_subnetwork.html.markdown

 * `gateway_address` -
   The gateway address for default routes to reach destination addresses outside this subnetwork.

+* `ipv6_cidr_range` -
+  The range of internal IPv6 addresses that are owned by this subnetwork.

+* `external_ipv6_prefix` -
+  The range of external IPv6 addresses that are owned by this subnetwork.
 * `self_link` - The URI of the created resource.